aldryn/aldryn-docs/docs/tutorial/web/files-and-images.rst

 Insert an Image plugin in a Text plugin
 =======================================

-Open a Text plugin by double-clicking on it, as you did in :doc:`/tutorial/basic-content-editing` above.
+Open a Text plugin by double-clicking on it, as you did in :ref:`basic-content-editing` above.
 Place the cursor at the point where you want the image to be inserted, and select *Image* from the *CMS Plugins* menu.